bbauska/JS-Programs/README.md

 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <h2 id="el05">05.
 Functions: Recursion</h2>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
+<p>Your function will likely look somewhat similar to the inner find function in the
+recursive <a href="">findSolution example</a> in this chapter, with an if/else if/else chain
+that tests which of the three cases applies.
+The final else, corresponding to the third case, makes the recursive call.
+Each of the branches should contain a return statement or in some other way arrange for a specific value to be returned.
+<p>When given a negative number, the function will recurse again and again,
+passing itself an ever more negative number, thus getting further and further away from returning a result.
+It will eventually run out of stack space and abort.</p>

 <p>It is perfectly okay for a function to call itself, as long as it doesn’t do it so
 often that it overflows the stack.
 A function that calls itself is called recursive.
 Recursion allows some functions to be written in a different style.
 Take, for